LopezGroup-ICIQ/pymkm/README.md

 ## Usage

 To run microkinetic models with pymkm, two input plain text files are required: `rm.mkm`, listing the global and elementary reactions defining the system under study, and `g.mkm` providing the energy of the intermediates and activation barrier of the elementary reactions, values typically obtained with density functional theory (DFT).
-Once defined you can instantiate a microkinetic model with the following snippet:
+Examples of input files structure and definition can be found in the `examples` folder.
+Once defined, a microkinetic model can be instantiated:

 ```python
 from pymkm import MicrokineticModel